-It had been a long time since I fished the Patapsco downstream of Ellicott city.
-The last time, I drove a significant distance along River Road and parked at the last turn out I could find.
-The water was clear, deep and it was challenging to find a place to wade.
+It had been a long time since I fished the Patapsco downstream of Ellicott City.
+The last time, I drove a significant distance along River Road and parked at the last turnout I could find.
+The water was clear and deep, and it was challenging to find a place to wade.
 This time, I parked at the second turnout after veering onto River Road and walked down a broad trail to the sandy riverbed.
-As I rigged up, two pretty young ladies showed up, popped lawn chairs into the middle of the shallow river to sunbathe.
+As I rigged up, two pretty young ladies showed up and popped lawn chairs into the middle of the shallow river to sunbathe.
 Looking up!

-After getting ready, I took a look around and realized that the river looked remarkably different than it had on my earlier visit.
+After getting ready, I realized that the river looked remarkably different from my earlier visit.
 More rocks were showing.
 It looked awful shallow.
 Maybe this is just the way it was closer to the city.
 After one last look at the ladies, I headed downstream, fishing surface poppers and attracting plenty of attention from small sunfish.
-At the first deep spot I found (and It is relative to the rest of the river – only about 2 feet) I finally hooked a 10 inch smallmouth bass.
+At the first deep spot I found (and It is relative to the rest of the river – only about 2 feet), I finally hooked a 10-inch smallmouth bass.
 So, they must be here.

 Another quarter mile downstream, the mystery of the shallow water was solved.
-There’s sign hanging from a tree warning anyone who uses the river that further progress was prohibited since the dam had been removed.
-I took a look downstream and the water looked even shallower than what I had experienced so far.
+A sign hanging from a tree warned anyone who used the river that further progress was prohibited since the dam had been removed.
+I took a look downstream, and the water looked even shallower than what I had experienced so far.
 With that, I trudged back up my vehicle.

-With a glance at my watch, I realized I had another half hour before I needed to leave.
+Glancing at my watch, I realized I had another half hour before I needed to leave.
 Therefore, I did a recon upstream and was startled to discover a remarkably different vista.
 The river lost the visible rocks in exchange for deep, almost unwadeable depth.
 This must be where the fish are!
-The good section stretched for approximately 100 yards, and maybe more.
-I’ll have to check that out on my next visit
+The good section stretched for approximately 100 yards and maybe more.
+I’ll have to check that out on my next visit.

 Bottom Line: Don’t fish downstream.
 Stay close to the city.